looqbox/guide/docs/R-Scripts.md

 To add drill down options that link to other scripts, you should use `r$ValueLink$[Your Column Here]`.
 The question text will be posted as a new question, efectively linking the scripts together.

-Using `paste` or `paste0` we can ad variables or values to the link, or, as you can see below, even add values from within the table, by pasting the desired `r$data$column`.
+Using `paste` or `paste0` we can add variables or values to the link, or, as you can see below, even add values from within the table, by pasting the desired `r$data$column`.

 The `"text"` parameter will add a title to your link, which is essential when multiple drills are made from the same column.